-In a bid to make the divorce process more efficient, HM Courts and Tribunal Service has changed the way in which these legal separations are processed.
-In the past, divorce petitions had to be filed at local county courts and be checked by district judges.
-To speed the process up and allocate legal resources more effectively, HM Courts and Tribunal Service has changed the way we process them and they are now done at a total of 11 dedicated regional divorce centres now process these legal separations.
+In the past, divorce papers had to be filed at local county courts and be checked by district judges.
+To speed the process up and allocate legal resources more effectively, HM Courts and Tribunal Service has changed the way we process them and they are now done at a total of 11 dedicated regional divorce centres.

 The aim of this is to speed up the first part of the divorce process.
 However, bear in mind that the statutory wait of six weeks and a day remains in place between the granting of a decree nisi (which is a document stating that the court sees no reason why you can’t be granted a divorce) and a decree absolute (which legally ends your marriage).

-The time it takes to get a divorce varies, and there are a number of things you can do to speed the process up.
-Here are a few of the most important:
+Whilst there isn’t necessarily a set way to get a quick divorce, there are definitely things you can do to speed the process up.

-Try to get agreement from your spouse on the reason for your divorce – it may go to court if your spouse decides to contest the grounds for separation.
+- Try to obtain agreement from your spouse on the reason for your divorce – it may go to court if your spouse decides to contest the grounds for separation.

 Agreeing finances and arrangements for children

-In many cases, the divorce process itself is straightforward.
-What often complicates matters and slows down a legal separation is the disagreements that can occur between ex partners on how finances should be settled and what arrangements should be put in place for children.
+For many people, the divorce process itself is straightforward.
+What complicates matters is the disagreements that can occur on how finances should be settled and what arrangements should be put in place for children.

-Deciding to go to court to contest these issues can result in divorces taking a long time and costing a lot of money.
-Because of this, it’s a good idea to look for other ways to resolve these disagreements.
-For example, you can turn to collaborative law or mediation as a way of resolving any financial or children issues.
-These approaches can help to prevent any disputes from escalating and make it easier for separating couples to come to agreements that they’re both happy with and that are in the best interests of their wider families.
+Deciding to go to court can result in divorces taking a long time and costing a lot of money so it’s a good idea to look for other ways to resolve these disagreements.
+For example, you can turn to collaborative law or mediation as a way of resolving financial or children issues.
+These approaches can help to prevent disputes from escalating and make it easier for separating couples to come to agreements that they’re both happy with and that are in the best interests of their wider families.

 Consider a pre-nuptial (or a post-nuptial) agreement

-When people enter into a marriage, the last thing on their minds tends to be what will happen if their relationship breaks down.
-However, before taking this step, it’s important to consider whether it would be beneficial to sign a pre-nuptial agreement.
-These documents set out how money should be organised during a marriage and how property and money is to be divided if the marriage comes to an end.
+When entering into a marriage, it’s important to consider whether it would be beneficial to sign a pre-nuptial agreement.
+These contracts set out how money should be organised during a marriage and how property and money is to be divided if the marriage comes to an end.

-Even if you’re already married, it’s still possible to put an arrangement like this in place.
-These contracts are called post-nuptial agreements and, like pre-nups, they allow you to plan financially should your marriage break down.
+If you’re already married, it’s still possible to put an arrangement like this in place.
+These contracts are called post-nuptial agreements rather than pre-nuptial and allow you to plan financially should your marriage break down.

 How Slater and Gordon can help you

-If you want to get a divorce from your spouse, or your spouse has petitioned you for divorce, the team at Slater and Gordon is here to help.
-Our family lawyers are highly trained and knowledgeable, and have vast experience in all kinds of divorce cases - from the simple to the complex.
+If you want to get a divorce or have been petitioned for divorce, we are here to help.
+Our family law solicitors are highly trained and knowledgeable, and have vast experience in all kinds of divorce cases - from the simple to the complex.

 We’ll help you to achieve the right outcome in your divorce and ensure the process runs as quickly, efficiently and smoothly as possible.
-When you speak to our experts and provide us with details of your situation, we’ll be able to give you advice on your next steps, and an indication of how long your divorce may take and what steps will be involved.
+When you speak to our experts and provide us with details of your situation, we’ll be able to give you advice on your next steps, and an indication of how long your divorce may take depending on your situation.